HomeLatest NewsInterviewsData security paramount as AI and Cloud adoption accelerate, says Futurex VP Ruchin Kumar

 A major concern for organisations moving to the cloud is the security of their encryption keys.
 Kumar detailed Futurex’s approach to maintaining control over these keys.
 “We always maintain custody of the encryption keys.
 Even if a breach occurs and data is accessed by unauthorised individuals, they cannot decrypt it without the keys, rendering the data useless to them,” he assured.

-The role of regulatory bodies such as the Unique Identification Authority of India (UIDAI) and the Reserve Bank of India (RBI) has been crucial in shaping data security practices.
+The role of regulatory bodies such as the Unique Identification Authority of (UIDAI) and the Reserve Bank of India (RBI) has been crucial in shaping data security practices.
 “Organisations like UIDAI and regulators such as the RBI and NPCI have provided extensive guidance on ensuring data security and confidentiality of personally identifiable information,” Kumar noted.
 He added that initially, sectors like finance and healthcare were reluctant to migrate to the cloud, but this is changing.

 He said that his company has been proactive in aligning with local regulatory requirements, establishing data centres in Hyderabad and Mumbai to provide encryption and key management services.
 Kumar asserted the government’s focus on quantum computing as a forward-thinking approach to data security.